 Due to the insolubility with the lubricating oil and the specific characteristics of the refrigerant, high efficiency oil separators and flooded evaporators with gravity or pump circulation are usually employed.
 Because of the danger to the public and to the product to be cooled, the evaporator often cannot be installed directly at the cold space and the heat must be transported by a secondary refrigerant circuit.

-Refrigerant lines, heat exchangers and fittings must be made of steel; larger size pipe lines must be examined by a certified inspector.
+Refrigerant lines, heat exchangers and fittings must be made of steel; welded joints in pipelines of larger dimensions are subject to inspection by a certified inspector.
+In some cases, aluminium can also be used as a material.

 Depending upon the size of the plant and the refrigerant charge, corresponding safety measures and special machine rooms are required.